tomzx/blog.tomrochette.com-content/agi/chatbot/Chatbot.md

+---
+template: article
+taxonomy:
+    type: article
+    category: [artificial general intelligence]
+---

 # Chatbot

 ## Learned in this study

-* A machine can generate sentences that are gramatically and syntatically correct, but devoided of any semantical sense
+* A machine can generate sentences that are grammatically and syntactically correct, but devoided of any semantical sense

 ## Things to explore